-to the members of REDtone Digital Berhad (Formerly known as REDtone International Berhad) (Incorporated in Malaysia) (CONT'D)
+To the members of REDtone Digital Berhad (Incorporated in Malaysia) (CONT'D)

 Responsibilities of the directors for the financial statements (contd.)

 In preparing the financial statements of the Group and of the Company, the directors are responsible for assessing the Group's and the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or the Company or to cease operations, or have no realistic alternative but to do so.